Customer Agreement

 Availability commitment

-BSITC shall use reasonable endeavours to maintain the Hosted App Services at 100% Uptime but does not guarantee this; however, BSTIC does guarantee 99.9% Uptime for the Hosted App Services during each calendar month, subject to the provisions of this SLA.
+BSITC shall use reasonable endeavours to maintain the Subscription Services at 100% Uptime but does not guarantee this; however, BSITC does guarantee 99.9% Uptime for the Subscription Services during each calendar month, subject to the provisions of this SLA.

-BSITC shall monitor the Uptime of the Hosted App Services using a reasonable methodology, and upon request shall report Uptime measurements for a calendar month to the Customer.
+BSITC shall monitor the Uptime of the Subscription Services using a reasonable methodology, and upon request shall report Uptime measurements for a calendar month to the Customer.

 Service credits: availability